Rbetesh22/AirMint-v2/README.md

 ## NPM PACKAGE

-For now there is just LoginButton that is fetching and printing the metrics you need to calculate the score.
+For now there is just a LoginButton that is fetching and printing the metrics you need to calculate the score.
 We must add many more components to this

-## What we need make it a full MVP🎯
+## Remaining to-do's for full MVP🎯

-- Connecting forms in the project's profile page to backend (metrics and styles)
+- Connect forms in the project's profile page to backend (metrics and styles)
-- Designing an Overview page (some chart?, leaders, recent quests etc.)
+- Design an Overview page (some chart?, leaders, recent quests etc.)
 - Finishing holder profile modal
-- Designing a landing page
+- New landing page
 - Secure everything
-- Adding filters and sorting to leaderboard and quest modal
+- Add filters and sorting to leaderboard and quest modal
-- Adding appropriate Twitter and Discord authorization buttons to sign up modal (instead of pasting links)
+- Add appropriate Twitter and Discord authorization buttons to sign up modal (instead of pasting links)
-- Developing a simple npm package (customizable leaderboard and quest board with easy log in with privy)
+- Develop a simple npm package (customizable leaderboard and quest board with easy log in with privy)
-- Developing blockchain side(Airdrop smart contract, sending NFTs and ERC20 tokens) and connect it with frontend
+- Develop blockchain side(Airdrop smart contract, sending NFTs and ERC20 tokens) and connect it with frontend
-- Adding option to select the specific time(at least an hour) for quest to start
+- Add option to select the specific time(at least an hour) for quest to start
-- Adding even more metrics that the score will be based on
+- Add even more metrics that the score will be based on
-- Adding even more quest options (unfortunately Twitter API is not helping with that too much)
+- Add even more quest options (unfortunately Twitter API is not helping with that too much)
-- Writing a script to update all scores every 24h
+- Writw a script to update all scores every 24h
-- Securing the API with requireAuth
+- Secure the API with requireAuth